 Introduction / History

-The Bhangi are an Indian Caste that used to be classed as untouchable in the past.
-They have many subdivisions.
-They would rather be called Balmiki or Valmiki.
-They were restricted to three types of work which are cleaning toilets, sweeping and scavenging.
+Bhangi people have been restricted to three types of work which are cleaning toilets, sweeping and scavenging.
 Scavenging can sometimes mean handling dead people.
 A child in a Bhangi family was forced to do this kind of work mainly because of finances.

 What Are Their Beliefs?